 When renting a car in Punta Cana, be aware of Thrifty as I once had a bad experience with them.
 The local employer at the airport wanted to persuade us to buy additional insurance which was already included in our rent.
 When declining, he told us he is not going to hand over the car and when we finally agreed to buy the insurance (because we realized there is no other way to get the car) the airport agent of Thrifty just said he doesn’t want to give us the car and he didn’t talk to us anymore.
 Super weird!
 We had to get a taxi to our resort (which was a good experience as opposed to the one mentioned above in the taxi section) and pick up the car the next day in the city office (where the station manager apologized for the inconvenience).
-I simply hope that this guy does not work there anymore so that you can rent again from Thrifty.
-Other rental car experiences so far were positive even Sixt once didn’t have a car for me although I booked one and for AmeriRent I had to wait half an hour until their counter was staffed.
+I simply hope that this guy does not work there anymore so that you can use the car services in Punta Cana from Thrifty again.
+Other Punta Cana car rental experiences so far were positive even Sixt once didn’t have a car for me although I booked one and for AmeriRent I had to wait half an hour until their counter was staffed.

 TRAVEL COACHINGSave money and time!